scieloorg/Web/docs/howtoinstall.rst

             PATH_CGI-BIN=/var/www/scielo/cgi-bin/iah/
             PATH_DATABASE=/var/www/scielo/bases/

-        The content of “LOGO URL” must be changed to the path of the applications previously configured on the APACHE Server.
+        The value for **LOGO URL** must be changed to the application path previously configured for the virtual host on the APACHE Server.

-        The content of “HEADER URL” must be changed to the path of the applications previously configured on the APACHE Server.
+        The value for **HEADER URL** must be changed to the application path previously configured for the virtual host on the APACHE Server.

         .. code-block:: text